mkbrechtel/hello-static-tailwind-html-files-with-astro-for-content-management/README.md

-# Static HTML Content with Tailwind, Pinegrow and Astro
+# Hello static Tailwind HTML files with Astro for Content Mnagement

 A streamlined workflow for content editors to create and manage website content using Pinegrow and HTML files, while leveraging Astro's build system for deployment.